 Adding a basement to your home is no simple feat.
-You’ll need to resort to house lifting.
-This option is rather pricey as you’ll need to combine a bunch of costs together.
+This option is rather pricey, as there are a lot of costly steps involved.
 House lifting costs roughly between $16,000 and $20,000, then the foundation can cost anywhere between $30,000 and $45,000, and finally you’ll need to add the cost of finishing your basement which is roughly $35 per square foot – all depending on whether or not you’re to include a bathroom, kitchen, etc. The overall cost for adding a basement can vary greatly.
 It can be as low as $80,000 but easily go above $250,000.
 Of course, if you already have a basement and are looking to expand it or have a crawlspace, costs will vary as underpinning processes will take place.

 It’s also important to note that not all houses are ideal for this kind of addition.
 Homes with wooden structures and lightweight exterior siding are much easier to work with compared to homes covered in masonry.
 Sometimes, homeowners decide to get a basement put in to create a rental apartment.
 In such a case, an areaway (i.e. a separate entrance) needs to be included as well as plumbing, electrical, and more.
 For this kind of project there are many rules and regulations to follow according to your region’s Building Code.
 It’s not as simple as finishing your basement.
 However, adding a rental space is sure to increase your building’s resale value.
 Keep in mind that you’ll need to check with your city if such a project is feasible.

 The Cost to Convert Your Attic